-We draw segments connecting the start and end points within the route-planning area.
-These segments form alternative route options which we present to the public and to a team of specialists (biologists, agricultural, engineers, heritage, etc.) for feedback.
+• We draw segments connecting the start and end points within the route-planning area.
+These segments form alternative route options which we present during the engagement process and to a team of specialists (representing different perspectives including agriculture, heritage, engineering) for feedback.